-S. Tip: It is best practice to deploy an inventory beacon into each subnet that contains target inventory devices.
-This allows the inventory beacon to use ARP requests to determine the MAC address of a discovered device (ARP requests do not work across separate subnets).
-Devices where only an IP address can be found are not imported as discovered devices, since this would create a large volume of low-grade discovery records that you would need to process manually.
-In contrast, the local inventory beacon in the same subnet provides both the IP address and the MAC address, which is sufficient for a valid discovered device to be displayed.
+Tip: It is best practice to deploy an inventory beacon into each subnet that contains target inventory devices.
+This allows the inventory beacon to reliably use ARP or nbtstat requests to determine the MAC address of a discovered device (reliability of these results is reduced across separate subnets).
+Where, across subnets, only an IP address can be found for a device (that is, the device data is missing both a MAC address and a fully-qualified domain name), a record is created for the discovered device, but this record is not matched with more complete records (which also contain either or both of the MAC address and FQDN).
+This means you may see multiple discovered device records with duplicate IP addresses: one record is complete, and one or more others are missing identifying data as discussed.
+In contrast, having a local inventory beacon in the same subnet as target devices provides both the IP address and the MAC address, which is sufficient for matching discovered device records.
 If you must do discovery across subnet boundaries without a local inventory beacon, ensure that there are full DNS entries visible to the inventory beacon for all devices you intend to discover.
-This allows the inventory beacon to report both an IP address and a device name, which is again sufficient for a valid record.
+This allows the inventory beacon to report both an IP address and a fully-qualified domain name (FQDN), which is again sufficient for record matching.